cbaospiq/demoBnaca/README.md

 # Teams eva

-This connector allows a bot created in eva to use Teams as a channel.
+This connector allows a bot created in eVA to use Teams as a channel.

-This application is a Spring Boot app and uses the [Azure web service](https://azure.microsoft.com)  to deploy to Azure.
+This is a Spring Boot app and uses the [Azure web service](https://azure.microsoft.com)  to deploy to Azure.

-You can find a [document](https://drive.google.com/file/d/1M8wZc1t_-Yi0ZYzZW3eozkiFZ31uxEdv/view?usp=sharing) where you can find more information on how to deploy the connector and create the application in Teams.
+ More information on how to deploy the connector and create the application in Teams can be found in this [document].(https://drive.google.com/file/d/1M8wZc1t_-Yi0ZYzZW3eozkiFZ31uxEdv/view?usp=sharing).

 # 1. Prerequisites